A movement from inequality and dependency towards independence and dignity

 in Africa

-The Greenlight Movement is a collaborative group of 100+ non-profits, social enterprises, and businesses who use the Greenlight approach to measure, understand and evidence their social impact.
-‘Greenlight’ is a social methodology and metric (survey) that helps people progress out of poverty by empowering them to understand and map their own choices.
-It encourages households and employees to participate and own their journeys to a better quality of life, and at the same time, allows organisations delivering support to articulate the progress of social impact against their programme objectives.
+The Greenlight Movement is a collaborative group of 160+ non-profits, social enterprises, and businesses who use the Greenlight approach to measure, understand, and evidence their social impact.
+‘Greenlight’ is a social methodology + various metrics that provides a way to measure social impact.

 Orgs using the Greenlight approach